Dozer (band): Recent times

-In November 2009 Dozer played what, according to their guitarist Tommi Holappa, could very well be their last show.
+In November 2009, Dozer played what, according to their guitarist Tommi Holappa, could very well be their last show.
 They went on an indefinite hiatus due to vocalist Fredrik Nordin going back to school, with the other members continuing with different side projects.

 On 21 November 2012, the band announced on its website that it was active again, having booked several shows.

-In 2022 Olle Mårthans left the band's drummer position and was replaced by Sebastian Olsson who also performed on Dozer's 2023 album, Drifting in the Endless Void.
+In 2022, Olle Mårthans left the band's drummer position and was replaced by Sebastian Olsson who also performed on Dozer's 2023 album, Drifting in the Endless Void.

-On July 14, 2023 Magnetic Eye Records released the album Superunknown (Redux) which featured all tracks in running order from Soundgarden's 1994 album Superunknown with Dozer performing the track "Half".
+On July 14 2023, Magnetic Eye Records released the album Superunknown (Redux) which featured all tracks in running order from Soundgarden's 1994 album Superunknown with Dozer performing the track "Half".

-Other bands
+Side projects

-Fredrik Nordin, Tommi Holappa, Daniel Lidén, Erik Bäckwall and Johan Rockner were in Greenleaf.

-Johan Rockner and Erik Bäckwall had another band called The Sick.
-They have released two albums, "...and the Hell With It!" in 2001 on Molten Universe and "Fast from the Past" in 2014.

-Both Rockner and Bäckwall are members of heavy doom rock band Besvärjelsen, releasing their second album 2022 on Magnetic Eye Records.

-Daniel Lidén had a newer band called Vaka, formerly called And Machine Said..
+Fredrik Nordin, Tommi Holappa, Daniel Lidén, Erik Bäckwall and Johan Rockner formed the side project Greenleaf in 1999.
+Rockner and Bäckwall were part of another band called The Sick.
+They have released two albums, ...and the Hell With It! in 2001 on Molten Universe and Fast from the Past in 2014.
+The pair are also are members of heavy doom rock band Besvärjelsen, releasing their second album 2022 on Magnetic Eye Records.
+Lidén had a newer band called Vaka, formerly called And Machine Said..
 Behold:.
 They released one album, Kappa Delta Phi, in 2008 on Murkhouse Recordings.